ARMmbed/BLEIntros/AdvSamples/InputButton.md

 With mbed BLE, we offer a growing set of SIG-defined BLE services implemented as C++ headers to ease application development.
 These can be found under [our services respository](https://github.com/mbedmicro/BLE_API/tree/master/services).

 If, for instance, you needed to develop a heart-rate application for an mbed platform, you could get started with the [BLE heart rate demo](/GettingStarted/HeartRate/).
 This demo instantiates the [heart rate service](https://github.com/mbedmicro/BLE_API/blob/master/services/HeartRateService.h), which takes care of the majority of the BLE plumbing and offers high-level APIs to work with service configuration and sensor values.
-You'd need to add custom code to your application to poll sensor data periodically (from some safe, non-interrupt context if polling takes a while), and theand the rest gets taken care of by the HeartRateService takes care of the rest..
+You'd need to add custom code to your application to poll sensor data periodically (from some safe, non-interrupt context if polling takes a while), and the HeartRateService takes care of the rest..

 But, we don’t expect you to settle for what’s already been done; we expect you to develop applications for custom sensors and actuators, often outside the scope of the standard Bluetooth services or the service templates offered by mbed BLE.
-In this case, you could use the BLE_API.
+In this case, you could use the ``BLE_API``.
 You may also find that you benefit from modeling your custom services as C++ classes for ease of use (and reuse).
 Here, we'd like to capture the process of creating a BLE service.

 #Button Service